MultithreadCorner/Hydra.Python/docs/PhaseSpace.rst

     # class and the exactly 4 daughter masses in the list.

-The PhaseSpace classes provides the method to Generate a phase-space  given a mother particle and a output range or a phase-space  given a range of mother particles and a output range.
+The PhaseSpace classes provides the method to Generate a phase-space given a mother particle and an output range or a phase-space given a range of mother particles and an output range.

 .. code-block:: python